2023 Solar Incentives Guide for Pike Road, AL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of the cost of your solar system.

-Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Pike Road solar panel installer to get more information.
+To understand exactly how much money the ITC could save you, get in touch with your local Pike Road solar panel installer.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
+Rebates, tax credits and more can be provided at multiple levels.
 Along with federal solar incentives, there are often state and local ones, too.
-Certain incentives are ongoing, while others are offered for only a limited time.
-Your local solar incentives may come from the Alabama government, or from your specific county or municipality.
+Incentives may be given by the state of Alabama, or by your county or municipality.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Pike Road